 Q3.
 Which of the following is the correct definition of foreign direct investment?

-The movement of money for the purpose of trade, investment, or business operations.
+The movement of money for the purpose of trade, investment, or business operations

-Investments made by a company or entity from one country into another country.
+Investments made by a company or entity from one country into another

-The long-distance movement of a liquid or gas through a network of pipes.
+The long-distance movement of a liquid or gas through a network of pipes

 Q4.
 Which of the following is the correct description of the location of Chad?